mybikeislost/zync-maya/README.md

 Log in to the ZYNC Web Console, and go to the My Account page.

 In the "Scripts" section, you may see a script called "maya_plugin".
 If you do, save the API key shown there for the next step.
-If you don't see "maya_plugin", create a new script and name it that.
+If you don't see "maya_plugin", create a new script with that name.
 An API key will be generated which you'll use in the next step.

 ## Config File

 Contained in this folder you'll find a file called ```config_maya.py.example```.
 Make a copy of this file in the same directory, and rename it ```config_maya.py```.

-Edit ```config_maya.py```.
+Edit ```config_maya.py``` in a Text Editor.
 It defines two config variables:

 ```API_DIR``` - the full path to your zync-python directory.